mysociety/fms-endpoint/README.md

 The Open311 implementation is nearly all from Philip Ashlock's raw implementation of Open311 GeoReport v2.

-See LICENSE.txt but also check in the documentation/ for component-specific licenses.
+See `LICENSE.txt` but also check in `documentation/` for component-specific licenses.

 About mySociety